Understanding the Role of Making in Enabling Students to Identify their Core Value, and How and Where They Want to Contribute to the World

 - What role does finding real customers/ users with real problems play in students’ articulations of the types of problems they want to solve and organizations they want to build/ work for?

 - What are the effects of students launching their own ventures?

 - Are students who have completed the program more successful, over time, in seeking and finding opportunities aligned with their values, that appreciate (both financially and non-financially) the students’ skills and expertise?

 - Do students who have completed the program feel that they are able to impact the work and social environment in a meaningful way?

-Dissemination: We hope to share our findings at internal Teaching and Learning events, and to write up our findings for pedagogical journals.
+Knowledge sharing: We hope to share our findings at internal Teaching and Learning events, and to write up our findings for pedagogical journals.
 We believe that the nature and content of education needs to change.
 We would ideally like to share our findings with as many faculties and outside institutions who are willing to let us talk.